gwallison/openFF-build/README.md

     database (n=140).
 They are no longer included in the standard filtered data set, but can still be accessed in the Full data set.
 See the list at /data/ST_api_without_pdf.csv

+- Changed the file structure of the project to be more in line with python package structure.
+Started new github repository for this branch (openFF-build).

 **Version 10 - MAJOR REVISION**:

 - Data downloaded from Oct 10, 2021.
 Updated versions of the data may be periodically